 - Clears up the bandwidth is shared between multiple apps; this seems to help speed up the internet connection, and therefore the responsiveness of the phone when doing anything from switching apps to opening web pages.

 So to answer the question “do system cleaner apps really work”, well, I guess it depends on the app and what your phone requires.
 Some of my favorites are Assistant for Android, which has 18 features to clean the ram, cache, battery, and processor.
 It only takes up 1MB of space but packs a punch on productivity.

-Next, I like to use ES Task Manager which is part of ES File Explorer.
+Next, I like to use Task Manager which is part of File Explorer Root Browser.
 These two combined will allow you to browse through your files and clean cache and built up junk from your phone, as well as show you what’s taking up all your space.

 And finally, Comodo is good for all-around security; checking for, and eliminating known viral threats.

 Also, just to be safe and keep those pesky pop-up, full-screen or banner ads from getting in your way, Malwarebytes is a great choice.
 It will show you which apps should go into the trashcan and therefore which ones are (for the most part) safe for consumption.

 Always remember, these apps and others that have similar options are only as good at cleaning your phone as you are at telling them to clean your phone.
 You must remember to use them consistently or there’s no chance for them to work how you expect them to.
 Consistency does take practice so go ahead and download some system cleaner apps and enjoy an old phone that feels like it’s right outta the box.